citp/privacy-policy-historical/l/le/lea/leadshot.net.md

-> *The following text is extracted and transformed from the leadshot.net privacy policy that was archived on 2013-08-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130813072833id_/http%3A//leadshot.net/corporate/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leadshot.net privacy policy that was archived on 2014-03-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140305082204id_/http%3A//www.leadshot.net/home/privacy.html) for the most accurate reproduction.*

-# Privacy Policy - Leadshot
+# Leadshot

 NOTICE: PRIVACY POLICY EFFECTIVE June 01, 2008.